Capital Improvement Project Reimagines Alden B. Dow Museum, Historical Collections, Art Studios and Overall Guest Experience

 Midland Center for the Arts in Midland, Mich. has announced a $47 Million transformational project that will reimagine the way art and science intersect in Michigan – a campaign they are calling, Center of Possibility.
 Having just commemorated its 50th Anniversary, the Center for the Arts celebrated its rich history as a regional destination for immersive exploration, historical research, artistic expression and scientific discovery.

-To date, the Center for the Arts has secured $34 Million for the project through the support of foundations, individual leadership donations and self-funding.
+To date, the Center for the Arts has secured over $40 Million for the project through the support of foundations, corporations, individual leadership donations and self-funding.
 The capital campaign invites the community to imagine and build an art and STEM Center filled with endless possibilities for learning, creativity, and connection.
 “The community’s overwhelming support of this mission has been absolutely breathtaking,” remarked Lisa Ungerleider, Midland Center for the Arts board chair.
 “It stands as proof that our inspiring vision to deliver an extraordinary new Center to the region is shared by all.”

 In 1971, Midland Center for the Arts opened its doors as a facility design by world-renowned architect Alden B. Dow.
 From Dow’s philosophical perspective, his design was more than a building, it was an idea without boundaries that stood as a testament to the unlimited spirit of human imagination.